Integrate with Apple Education features

 Either you or instructors enroll Shared iPads and then deploy device policies, apps, and media to the devices.
 After that, students provide their managed Apple ID credentials to sign in to a Shared iPad.
 If you previously deployed an Education Configuration policy to students, they no longer sign in as an “Other User” to share devices.

-XenMobile Server uses two communications channels for Shared iPads: The system channel for the device owner (instructor) and the user channel for the current resident user (student).
-XenMobile Server uses those channels to send the appropriate MDM commands for the resources supported by Apple.
+XenMobile uses two communications channels for Shared iPads: The system channel for the device owner (instructor) and the user channel for the current resident user (student).
+XenMobile uses those channels to send the appropriate MDM commands for the resources supported by Apple.

 Resources that deploy over the system channel are: